joshbegley/nyt-latest/previous.md

 `The two sides made their final cases to a federal judge Monday in a trial over the tech giant’s dominance in technology selling ads online.`\
 https://nytimes.com/2024/11/25/technology/google-advertising-monopoly.html

-**Jack Smith Moves to Dismiss Charges Against Trump in 2020 Election Case**\
+**Jack Smith Moves to Dismiss Charges Against Trump 2 Felony Cases**\
-`The special counsel asked a federal judge in Washington to dismiss the indictment that had charged Donald J. Trump with plotting to overturn his loss in the 2020 election.`\
+`The special counsel asked a federal judge to dismiss the indictment that had charged Donald J. Trump with plotting to overturn his loss in the 2020 election and another accusing him of illegally retaining classified documents.`\
 https://nytimes.com/2024/11/25/us/politics/jack-smith-trump-election-charges.html

 **AP men's basketball Top 25: Top five unchanged as Feast Week heats up**\